-Input Macrocells (IMC).
+Input Macrocells (IMC)

 The CPLD has 24 Input Macrocells (IMC), one for each pin on Ports A, B, and C. The architecture of the Input Macrocells (IMC) is shown in Figure 16.
 The Input Macrocells (IMC) are individually configurable, and can be used as a latch, register, or to pass incoming Port signals prior to driving them onto the PLD input bus.
 The outputs of the Input Macrocells (IMC) can be read by the MCU through the internal data bus.

 The enable for the latch and clock for the register are driven by a multiplexer whose inputs are a product term from the CPLD AND Array or the MCU Address Strobe (ALE/AS).
 Each product term output is used to latch or clock four Input Macrocells (IMC).
 Port inputs 3-0 can be controlled by one product term and 7-4 by another.

-Configurations for the Input Macrocells (IMC) are specified by PSDsoft Express (see Application Note AN1171).
+Configurations for the Input Macrocells (IMC) are specified by PSDsoft (see Application Note AN1171).
 Outputs of the Input Macrocells (IMC) can be read by the MCU via the IMC buffer.
-See the section entitled "I/O Ports", on page 50.
+See Figure 21, page 51 to Figure 26, page 57 for examples of the basic connections between the PSD and some popular MCUs.
+The PSD Control input pins are labeled as to the MCU function for which they are configured.
+The MCU bus interface is specified using the "I/O Ports", on page 16.